 Always consult a veterinarian before giving your pet supplements, but one might recommend health supplements to help with several things such as:

-What are dog vitamins?
+What are pet vitamins?

 Vitamins are natural compounds that are necessary for health, growth and sustaining life.
-They are hugely responsible for the chemical reactions within a dog’s body such as muscle growth and are gotten by eating food.
+They are hugely responsible for the chemical reactions within a dog’s body such as muscle growth and are obtained by eating food.
 Vitamin A, vitamin D, vitamin E and B vitamins are examples of necessary vitamins for dogs and can be found in most commercial dog foods (make sure the label says "complete and balanced nutrition").
 Vitamin C is an exception, as unlike humans, dogs can synthesise it on their own, so they do not need to eat foods with vitamin C.

 Should I give my dog multivitamins?